High BP in Pregnancy: Is It Normal?

 Q: What can you do to reduce your risk?

 A: Eat a healthy diet and get regular physical activity.
-If you feel lightheaded, get help right away from a doctor or nurse, and report it to your doctor or nurse.
+If you feel lightheaded, get help immediately from a doctor or nurse, and report it to your doctor or nurse.

 Q: Is there anything else you need to know about High Blood Pressure in pregnancy?